JRigby50/TinCan/.github/PULL_REQUEST_TEMPLATE/security_template.md

----
+# Security Remediation

-## If this resolves multiple issues, use full syntax for each issue.
+## If this resolves multiple issues, use full syntax for each issue

 resolves #